Wizkiller96/WizBot/docs/guides/linux-guide.md

         echo \"Waiting for 5 seconds...\"
         sleep 5
         yt-dlp -U
-        echo \"Restarting NadekoBot...\"
+        echo \"Restarting WizBot...\"
     done

-    echo \"Stopping NadekoBot...\""
+    echo \"Stopping WizBot...\""
-    } > NadekoRun.sh
+    } > WizBotRun.sh
     ```

-5. Start Nadeko:
+5. Start WizBot:
-    - `sudo systemctl start nadeko.service && sudo systemctl enable nadeko.service`
+    - `sudo systemctl start wizbot.service && sudo systemctl enable wizbot.service`

-### Setting up Nadeko on a Linux VPS (Digital Ocean Droplet)
+### Setting up WizBot on a Linux VPS (Digital Ocean Droplet)

-If you want Nadeko to play music for you 24/7 without having to hosting it on your PC and want to keep it cheap, reliable and convenient as possible, you can try Nadeko on Linux Digital Ocean Droplet using the link [DigitalOcean](http://m.do.co/c/46b4d3d44795/) (by using this link, you will get **$10 credit** and also support Nadeko)
+If you want WizBot to play music for you 24/7 without having to hosting it on your PC and want to keep it cheap, reliable and convenient as possible, you can try WizBot on Linux Digital Ocean Droplet using the link [DigitalOcean](http://m.do.co/c/46b4d3d44795/) (by using this link, you will get **$10 credit** and also support WizBot)

 To set up the VPS, please select the options below
 ```